Spišská Nová Ves: Spišská Nová Ves today

 Another valuable architectural monument is the Province House, now housing the Spiš museum.
 It has a baroque façade, but the basement dates from the 13th century.
 This house was the town hall from the Middle Ages until 1777.
 The peace treaty between John Jiskra of Brandýs and the Hungarian king Vladislav was signed here in 1443.
 Its façade includes the underpass "Levoca gate" with in the middle of its arch the crest of the Province of XVI Spiš towns.
 The upper part of the façade is decorated with rococo stucco motives (rocaille) representing in Latin the moral qualities required of a town official : (from left to right) PONDERE SOLO (According to importance only), UTQUIS MERETUR (as one deserves), SUUM CUIQUE (give everyone his due), DIE NOCTUQUE (day and night), IN SOMNIS CUSTOS (guardian during sleep), HINC OCULOS NUSQUAM (not turning his eyes away).

 The Town Hall was built between 1777-1779 in the Classical style, and was reconstructed in the mid-1990s.
 The main façade faces south while the main entrance is on the north side.
 The south façade has three big arched windows situated between four semi-columns under a massive tympanum.
 Within the tympanum is the city's coat-of-arms between two griffins.
 The two inner columns have Ionic capitals.
 The council chamber occupies two floors and is lavishly decorated with pilasters and sgraffito with motifs of drapery alternating with the city coat-of-arms.

 The theatre building "Reduta" was built in art-nouveau style between 1899 and 1902 by the Budapest architect Koloman Gerster.
 He divided its northern and southern parts by a risalith (a projection jutting out of the façade).
 He accentuated the corners of the building with four turrets.
 He prolonged the western part into a semicircular vestibule.
 The stage wall is decorated with murals by the local Slovak artist Jozef Hanula.
 Today, the building combines a theatre, a richly decorated concert hall, and a restaurant.

-Demographics

-According to the 2021 census, the town had 35,431 inhabitants, down from 39,193 in 2001.
-98% of inhabitants are Slovaks.
-The religious makeup was 58% Roman Catholics, 25% people with no religious affiliation and 3% of each Lutherans and Greek Catholics.
+Population